 Sourdough discard herbed crackers

 The sourdough starter train is well on its way.
-Just about everyone and Jake Gyllenhal have been testing out this natural leavening process and I am all for it!
+Just about everyone has been testing out this natural leavening process and I am all for it!
 More sourdough for the masses y’all.
 If you’ve been enjoying naming, feeding, and keeping your starter child alive, then you’ve also been up to your elbows in an excess of sourdough starter discard.
 A lot of recipes simply state to toss that goopy gold but there is a seemingly infinite number of recipes available to help you repurpose your leftover starter.
 I for one, love seeing the creativity of home cooks, and am enjoying testing out new discard recipes.
-(We added it into this carrot cake banana bread with amazing results!)
+(Like this amazing chocolately sourdough discard banana bread!)
 I’m a big fan of these sourdough discard herbed crackers!
 They’re an excellent way to use up leftover starter and are easily customized with whatever herbs you have handy.
-They’re honestly too good–how have we gone through a full container of these in a day?
+They’re honestly too good–how have I gone through a full container of these in a day?
 With no judgement, that’s how.

 Jump to recipe